rocfd/brewpitopes/README.md

 2. Create docker image from Dockerfile (may take a while):
 ```
-sudo docker build -t brewpitopes PATH/TO/Dockerfile
+sudo docker build -t brewpitopes /host/your/path/to/Dockerfile
 ```

-2. Create a shared folder between Brewpitopes docker image and your local machine.
+2. To create a shared folder between Brewpitopes docker image and your local machine, first create a local folder named “brewpitopes_projects” and then link them by running:

 ```
 sudo docker run -it --volume /host/your/path/to/brewpitopes_projects:/home/Projects brewpitopes